tiredcoder/jovian-colab/docker/monitoring/README.md

 See the '.env' file for the configuration (e.g. which software version(s) to use, sockets, etc.).
 Do *not* run multiple instances of this infra at the same time.

 **SECURITY WARNING:** Do not expose this infrastructure directly to the Internet!
-The monitoring traffic is *not* encrypted.
+The monitoring traffic is *not* encrypted!

 ## Overview
 ![Infrastructure overview](monitoring_infra.svg)